ParrotSec/documentation/Migration-Update/In02 - Comandos útiles.md

 - cat fichero | less
-- cat fichero | lmore
+- cat fichero | more
 - more fichero
 - less fichero